 Once enabled, you then need to set the parameters of your affiliate program.
 The settings that need choosing are:

 Affiliate commission rate.
 You can choose to pay a percentage of your selling price or a fixed amount.
 If your product is subscription-based, you can set a higher percentage for the first payment and a lower one for all subsequent ones.

 Your affiliates get a concise set of analytics, and there is a section for you to provide marketing assets for them.
-ThriveCart support does not handle the payment of affiliates, so it’s something you’ll need to organize yourself.
+ThriveCart support does not handle the payment of affiliates, but you can have Paypal help with that.

 Affiliate Sub Tracking IDs.
 ThriveCart offers affiliate tracking IDs whereas SamCart doesn’t.
 Affiliate tracking IDs allows your affiliates to track where a sale of your product was produced (i.e., from a blog post, video, ads, etc.).